reaylabs/LTpowerAnalyzer/README.md

-# LTPowerAnalyzer
+# LTpowerAnalyzer
-Click on releases above, then download the latest LTPowerAnalyzer setup file.
+Click on releases above, then download the latest LTpowerAnalyzer setup file.
 My sure to use the Run Elevated command when running the installer.